inmanturbo/features/README.md

 ### Defined-Database Driver

-This package uses a custom `defined-database` driver that only stores and retrieves features that have been explicitly defined.
-This prevents undefined features from being stored in the database and ensures better data integrity.
+This package uses a custom `defined-database` driver that only retrieves features that have been explicitly defined.
+This allows removing features without losing any data, fetures can be redefined later with their data still intact.

 The published Pennant config sets this as the default driver:

 ```php
 'default' => env('PENNANT_DRIVER', 'defined-database'),
 ```

-Benefits of the `defined-database` driver:

-- **Defined features only**: Only explicitly defined features are stored in the database
-- **Data integrity**: Prevents orphaned feature flags from undefined features
-- **Clean database**: No stale or undefined feature data accumulates

 ## Usage